microo8/golymer/README.md

 ## connecting to events

-Connecting to the events of elements can created by `addEventListener` function, but it is also possible to connect some struct method with an `on-<eventName>` attribute.
+Connecting to the events of elements can be done with the javascript `addEventListener` function, but it is also possible to connect some struct method with an `on-<eventName>` attribute.

 ```html
 <button on-click="ButtonClicked"></button>
 ```

+Event handlers get the event as a pointer to `golymer.Event`

 ```go
 func (e *MyElem) ButtonClicked(event *golymer.Event) {